-4. Avoid topics that are confusing because we cannot tell what specific information is being requested.
+4. Avoid topics that are confusing because it cannot be determined what specific information is being explored.

 Example: What do people of Japan like?

 We know that the people of Japan may differ in their likes and dislikes.

 Better topic: A Comparison of Japanese women and American women in sports competition